Academic literature on the topic 'Dempster-Shafer theory (DST)'

 Abstract:

 As the sample in facial expression database is small, the influence of the environment and the actual expression image processing can cause face feature information uncertainty and conflict of different information.
-This paper presents how to solve the small sample problem and the fusion of global feature recognition results and local feature recognition results based on DSmT (Dezert-Smarandache Theory) by matlab, the results show that DSmT can better handle the face expression of uncertainty information and contradictory information than DST (Dempster-Shafer Theory), recognition effect has better performance.
+This paper presents how to solve the small sample problem and the fusion of global feature recognition results and local feature recognition results based on DSmT (Dezert-Smarandache Theory) by matlab, the results show that DSmT can better handle the face expression of uncertainty information and contradictory information than DST (Dempster-Shafer Theory), recognition effect has be

 APA, Harvard, Vancouver, ISO, and other styles